thomashkolbe/8080_Home_Computer/README.md

-* provide a second 40-pin connector on the video &amp; sound extension board that allows to connect the [8085 MiniMax SBC](http://www.malinov.com/Home/sergeys-projects/minimax8085) developed by Sergey Kiselev instead of the 8080 Microprocessor Kit SBC.
+* provide a second 40-pin connector on the video &amp; sound extension board that allows to connect the [8085 MiniMax SBC](http://www.malinov.com/Home/sergeys-projects/minimax8085) developed by Sergey Kiselev as an alternative to the 8080 Microprocessor Kit SBC.
   Since the pin assignments of the 40-pin connectors are different for the two single board computers and the bus interface is slightly different, some glue logic will have to be modified or extended.
 * creation of a PCB for the video &amp; sound extension board
-* mount the 8080 SBC together with the video &amp; sound extension board in the C16 case to create a nice looking system
+* mount the 8080 SBC together with the video &amp; sound extension board in the C16 case to create a neat looking system